The Chirotropical Grassmannian: Discussions and Future Work

 It is an important problem to generalize our work in the context of the full real tropicalization of the Grassmannian using Puiseux series, see for example \cite{BENDLE2024}.
 Some remaining questions are the following: what is the fan structure on a chirotropical Grassmannian?
 Is the real tropical Grassmannian covered by chirotropical Grassmannians?
 The analogous question was confirmed in \cite{EAPSY} for the moduli space of del Pezzo surfaces $Y(3,6)$.

 Our work opens many questions.
+One of these concerns the realizability of the chirotropical Dressian.
 We begin with an example which shows that for rank four chirotopes, in general the chirotropical Dressian is not equal to the chirotropical Grassmannian.
 The same question for rank three chirotopes remains open.

-In \cite{CEZ2024A2}, rank $k$ chirotopes were encoded by $\binom{n}{k-2}$-element collections of rank two chirotopes subject to certain compatibility conditions, and were called Generalized Color Orders (GCOs); now rank two chirotopes on $n$ labels modulo reorientation are well-known to be equivalent to dihedral orders on $[n]$.
+In \cite{CEZ2024A2}, rank $k$ chirotopes were encoded by $\binom{n}{k-2}$-element collections of rank two chirotopes subject to certain compatibility conditions, and were called Generalized Color Orders (GCOs); now rank two chirotopes on $n$ labels modulo reorientation are well-known to be equivalent to dihedral orders on $[n]$, see for example \cite{bjorner}.
 In what follows, using data from \cite{CEZ2024A2}, we present a rank four chirotope $\chi$ on eight elements, such that $\text{Dr}^\chi(4,8)$ contains a nonrealizable cone.
 In the table which follows, each 6-tuple is considered up to cyclic permutation and reflection.

 This is equivalent to the chirotope: